malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 Meta-cognition does not have a single agreed definition, but in general covers the ability for an individual to _examine_ their own knowledge, memories, and physical and mental abilities; to _respond_ to that information in some way, such as to act to improve their knowledge or abilities; and to _report_ on that information (Winkielman & Schooler, 2012; Fleming at al, 2012; Koriat, 2007).
 Meta-cognition is sometimes paraphrased as "knowledge about knowledge" (Karmiloff-Smith, 2012), "behaviour about behaviour" (Koriat, 2007), or "cognition about cognition" (Fleming et al, 2012a; Timmermans et al, 2012).
 Meta-cognition "adds flexibility to cognitive processes, making them less dependent on external cues" (Fernandez-Duque et al, 2000, p.
 289).

-The study of meta-cognition has a particular relevancy to the study of consciousness.
-Why do we have conscious experiential awareness of our external perceptions?
-Why do we have conscious experiential awareness of some aspects of our own mind's state (eg: inner thoughts)?
-Theories attempting to explain the evolutionary advantage of this conscious awareness generally implicate adaptive flexibility.
-But they often fail to explain precisely what kinds of adaptive flexibility need conscious awareness, and why conscious awareness is needed for those adaptive flexibilities.
-The study of meta-cognition provides insight because it specifically addresses questions around our ability to know aspects of our own mind's state.
-Indeed, some have suggested that there is strong link between meta-cognition and consciousness (Fleming et al, 2012a; Koriat, 2007; Nelson, 1996; Snodgrass et al, 2009).

 Meta-cognition has been variously studied in terms of:
 * "feelings of knowing" or "tip of the tongue" situations, where one has a feeling that they know the answer before being able to recall the specifics of the answer itself (Rosenthal, 2012; Shimamura, 2000; Metcalfe & Shimamura, 1994),
 * its contribution to successful learning as a whole (Paris & Winograd, 1990),